Y chromosome: Discovery

-Variations
+Different variations

 Most therian mammals have only one pair of sex chromosomes in each cell.
-Males have one Y chromosome and one X chromosome, while females have two X chromosomes.
-In mammals, the Y chromosome contains a gene, SRY, which triggers embryonic development as a male.
-The Y chromosomes of humans and other mammals also contain other genes needed for normal sperm production.
+Males usually have one Y chromosome and one X chromosome, while females usually have two X chromosomes.
+In mammals, the Y chromosome contains the SRY gene which triggers phenotypic male development.
+Differences in the Y chromosome are associated with both atypical sexual development and fertility conditions.

-There are exceptions, however.
-Among humans, some men have two Xs and a Y ("XXY", see Klinefelter syndrome), or one X and two Ys (see XYY syndrome), and some women have three Xs or a single X instead of a double X ("X0", see Turner syndrome).
-There are other exceptions in which SRY is damaged (leading to an XY female), or copied to the X (leading to an XX male).
+In humans, people with an extra X chromosome often develop Klinefelter syndrome, and people with an extra Y chromosome develop Jacob's Syndrome, as genes on the Y chromosome generally trigger the development of a male phenotype.
+Other chromosomal variations include three X chromosomes (or Trisomy X), and Monosomy X (or Turner Syndrome), where individuals only have one X chromosome and no Y chromosome.
+Some individuals with an XY karyotype, develop phenotypically female due to mutation in genes such as the SRY gene or MAP3K1.

 Origins and evolution

 Before Y chromosome

 Many ectothermic vertebrates have no sex chromosomes.
-If they have different sexes, sex is determined environmentally rather than genetically.
-For some of them, especially reptiles, sex depends on the incubation temperature.
-Some vertebrates are hermaphrodites, although other than a very few ray-finned fish, they are sequential (the same organism produces male or female gametes, but never both, at different points in its life), rather than simultaneous (the same organism producing both male and female gametes at the same time).
+If these species have different sexes, sex is determined environmentally rather than genetically.
+For some species, especially reptiles, sex depends on the incubation temperature.
+Some vertebrates are hermaphrodites, though hermaphroditic species are most commonly sequential, meaning the organism switches sex, producing male or female gametes at different points in its life, but never producing both at the same time.
+This is opposed to simultaneous hermaphroditism, where the same organism produces male and female gametes at the same time.
+Most simultaneous hermaphrodite species are invertebrates, and among vertebrates, simultaneous hermaphroditism has only been discovered in a few orders of fish.